HL7/davinci-alerts/source/pages/guidance.md

 Note:

 This resource graph defines the resources that support the admission and discharge alerts use case using FHIR messaging.
-MessageHeader, Pzatient, Encounter, and Condition are the primary resources (indicated by the black borders) which are messaged in the Da Vinci Notification Message Bundle to notify the provider of when the event has occurred.
+MessageHeader, Patient, Encounter, and Condition are the primary resources (indicated by the black borders) which are messaged in the Da Vinci Notification Message Bundle to notify the provider of when the event has occurred.
 The Endpoint Resource can be optionally included in the bundle to allow the Recipient to optionally query other associated resources such as Location, Practitioner and Organization  through a subsequent FHIR read or search interaction (TODO this needs further testing and discussion).
 Note that the boxes with several resources inside them represents a choice.

 - \* it is questionable whether Encounter.diagnosis.condition has been implemented by the EHR vendors - need to discuss with vendors.
 - \** There is no Practitioner.endpoint element and an extension may be needed to implement.